ckormanyos/real-time-cpp/examples/chapter09_08/readme.md

 runs every $50~{\mu}\text{s}$.

-In this example (as in most other examples), both a hardware version for the target system as well as a simlulated PC version are available.
+In this example (as in most other examples), both a hardware version for the target system as well as a simulated PC version are available.
 For this exercise, it was decided to implement a rather detailed PC simulation using old-school traditional Win32-API programming.